 The budget office encourages greater awareness and use of these funds, specifically regarding one-time investments or expenses.
-Unit financial leadership can access their current Institute Support Budget in Workday by running the Other Funding Sources - Funding by Gift and Designated - CR report (see the Appendix for more details on Workday reports).
+Unit financial leadership can access their current Institute Support Budget in Workday by running the Other Funding Sources - Funding by Gift and Designated - CR report (see the

+Appendix for more details on Workday reports).
 The balance reflected in these reports is updated in real-time and not at a single point in time.
 Historically, material gift revenues are released to units during September and March, which is aligned to the fiscal year milestones for the Foundation.

-If there are additional questions regarding the balance and appropriate use of gifts, please reach out to the Georgia Tech Foundation or Development for more information.
+If there are additional questions regarding the balance and appropriate use of gifts, please review the Controller's Office Georgia Tech Foundation (GTF) Gifts Help Guide or reach out to the Georgia Tech Foundation or Development for more information.